Getting Started on Android

 Ensuring updates when the app loses focus

 Note that Ferrostar does not require “background” location access!
 This may be confusing if you’re new to mobile development.
 On Android, we can use something called a foreground service which lets us keep getting location updates even when the app isn’t front and center.
+This is such a detailed topic that it gets its own page!
+Learn about Foreground Service configuration here.

 Location providers